-Which is the best VW T5 for your campervan?
+Which is the best VW T5 or T6 for your campervan?

-Steering you around that pothole, we’ve compiled a list of all the questions to ask yourself before buying your T5.
+Steering you around that pothole, we’ve compiled a list of all the questions to ask yourself before buying your VW Transporter.

-While the wheelbase (n. the measurement from the centre point of the front axle to the centre point of the rear axle) only differs by 40 cm between long and short wheelbase T5s, your choice can make a world of difference to carrying capacity and day-to-day drivability:
+While the long wheelbase only differs by 40 cm from the short wheelbase T5 and T6 (n. the measurement from the centre point of the front axle to the centre point of the rear axle), your choice can make a world of difference to carrying capacity and day-to-day drivability:

-Unless you need the extra storage space, the consensus favours the SWB for its far greater maneuverability.
+Unless you need the extra storage space, the consensus favours the SWB for its far greater maneuvrability.

 Though most automatically side with the tailgate, there are a few things to consider before you shut the door on this question.

-There’s no denying tailgate has earned its place in the people’s hearts, or that it will earn a top price for a converted T5.
+There’s no denying tailgate has earned its place in the people’s hearts, or that it will earn a top price for a converted T5 or T6.
 It provides rain cover and shade when up, affords better rear visibility (no central pillar blocking the view) and is easier on the eye than barn doors.
 But those perks come at a price.
-A tailgate is difficult to open in a tight space, and when parked nose-in you’ll need to be mindful of passersby
+A tailgate is difficult to open in a tight space, and when parked nose-in you’ll need to be mindful of passers-by

 They make it much easier to load a roof rack and can be opened by one person with a loaded two-bike rack mounted on the nearside (driver-side) door.